Welcome, Guest. Please login or register.

 Can I upload any non-released and/or non-finished modules?

 That's precisely what we are searching for.
 So yes, please!
 AMP seeks for ALL the composed Amiga music ever: previews, short and long versions, very (very) old modules, cooperation tunes, released and unreleased scores!
+However, note that it will be made available to public (unless otherwise specified).
+As such, be careful as to what is sent.

 Can I upload the mods I have ripped myself?